-The House on Mango Street, by Sandra Cisneros.
+The House on Mango Street by Sandra Cisneros.
 The House on Mango Street is the remarkable story of Esperanza Cordero, a young Latina girl growing up in Chicago, inventing for herself who and what she will become.
 Told in a series of vignettes-sometimes heartbreaking, sometimes deeply joyous-Sandra Cisneros' masterpiece is a classic story of childhood and self-discovery.
 Few other books in our time have touched so many readers.

-■ YOUR CHOICE (CHOOSE ONE):
+■ YOUR CHOICE (CHOOSE ONE)

-- o Everything Sad is Untrue: (a true story), by Daniel Nayeri.
+- Everything Sad is Untrue: (a true story) by Daniel Nayeri.
 A sprawling, evocative, and groundbreaking autobiographical novel told in the unforgettable and hilarious voice of a young Iranian refugee.
 It is a powerfully layered novel that poses the questions: Who owns the truth?
 Who speaks it?
-Who believes it? - o The Reason I Jump, by Naoki Higashida.
-Written by Naoki Higashida, a very smart, very self-aware, and very charming thirteen-year-old boy with autism, it is a one-of-a-kind memoir that demonstrates how an autistic mind thinks, feels, perceives, and responds in ways few of us can imagine.
-Parents and family members who never thought they could get inside the head of their autistic loved one at last have a way to break through to the curious, subtle, and complex life within. - The Hate U Give, by Angie Thomas.
-Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
-The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
-Khalil was unarmed.
-Know that this is a YA text that grapples with very serious topics. - o Big Fish: A Novel of Mythic Proportions, by Daniel Wallace.
+Who believes it? - The Reason I Jump by Naoki Higashida.
+Written by Naoki Higashida, a very smart, very self-aware, and very charming thirteen-year-old boy with autism, it is a one-of-a-kind memoir that demonstrates how an autistic mind thinks, feels, perceives, and responds in ways few of us can imagine. - O Big Fish: A Novel of Mythic Proportions by Daniel Wallace.
 The novel that inspired the film and Broadway musical.
 In his prime, Edward Bloom was an extraordinary man.
 He could outrun anybody, never missed a day of school, and saved lives and tamed giants.
 Animals loved him, people loved him, women loved him.
 At least that's what he told his son, William.
 But now Edward Bloom is dying, and William wants to know the truth about his elusive father-this indefatigable teller of tall tales-before it's too late.
 So, using the few facts he knows, William re-creates Edward's life in a series of legends and myths, through which he begins to understand his father's great feats-and failings.
-The result is hilarious and wrenching, tender and outrageous. - Piecing Me Together, by Renée Watson.
+The result is hilarious and wrenching, tender and outrageous. - Piecing Me Together by Renée Watson.
 Jade believes she must get out of her poor neighborhood if she's ever going to succeed.
 Every day she rides the bus away from her friends and to the private school where she feels like an outsider, but where she has plenty of opportunities.
 But some opportunities she doesn't really welcome, like an invitation to join Women to Women, a mentorship program for "at-risk" girls.
 Just because her mentor is black and graduated from the same high school doesn't mean she understands where Jade is coming from.
 She's tired of being singled out as someone who needs help.
 Jade wants to speak, to create, to express her joys and sorrows, her pain and her hope.
 Maybe there are some things she could show other women about understanding the world and finding ways to be real, to make a difference.

-Your writing assignment about your books is due on August 22 and can be found on the Google Classroom.
+Your writing assignment about your books is due on August 21 and can be found on the Google Classroom.